Arkensor/DayZCommunityOfflineMode/README.md

 Now you now start the script ```DayZ/Missions/DayZCommunityOfflineMode.ChernarusPlus/DayZCommunityOfflineMode.bat``` to start the game.
 You will be loaded directly into the offline mode.
 Or add the following start parameter to your game: ```-mission=.\Missions\DayZCommunityOfflineMode.ChernarusPlus```

-To unstinstall this mod, simple delete all downloaded files, and rename your .disabled folders back to their original name.
+To uninstall this mod, simple delete all downloaded files, and rename your .disabled folders back to their original name.
 You might delete your whole ```Missions``` folder and validate your game files via steam to get the original DayZ files back.

 # Controls